crazzycoder77/GOLAITH/README.md

 # GOLAITH (An FTP based File Sharing System Using Python)

 GOLAITH is FTP based file sharing system having two modules named client and server.
 Client.py is to be runned on Client Machine and Server.py is to runned on Server Machine

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites